MakerDen/Maker-Den-NETMF/README.md

 ## What is the Internet of Things Solution Accelerator?

-The IoT
+The IoT Framework for the .NET Micro Framework provides a pluggable foundation to support sensors, actuators, data serialisation, communications, and command and control.

 ## Getting Started

 The getting started lab code and the [complete Maker Den Lab Guide](https://github.com/MakerDen/IoT-Maker-Den-NETMF/blob/master/MakerDen/Lab%20Code/IoT%20Maker%20Den%20v2.0.pdf) can be found in the Lab Code folder in the Maker Den Project.

-The IoTFramework for the .NET Micro Framework provides a pluggable foundation to support sensors, actuators, data serialisation, communications, and command and control.

 ![Alt text](https://github.com/MakerDen/IoT-Maker-Den-NETMF/blob/master/MakerDen/Lab%20Code/Maker%20Den%20IoT%20Framework.jpg)